Back to Floor Sanding

 How to Fill Gaps in Wood Flooring?

 There are several methods of gap filling between the planks.
-The two most popular ones involve the use of a filler resin or wood slivers.
+The two most popular ones involve the use of filler resin or wood slivers.
 The first method (resin) is better for small gaps simply because it is more efficient.
 For bigger gaps, however, you better use the slivers.
 None of the methods is truly superior, they each have their application.

 Filling with a mix of resin and sawdust is the optimal choice for gaps between planks of up to 6mm.
 This is one of the cheapest and most frequently used methods.
 Another one of its advantages is the fact that the sawdust allows the resin to acquire the natural colour of the floor and blend in pretty convincingly.
 However, in order to get sawdust that perfectly matches the natural colour of your floor, you better sand the floor first.
-Sanding and gap-filling are two services which work very well in conjunction!
+Sanding and gap-filling are two services that work very well in conjunction!

 As for the resin application, it is rather easy.
 The resin and the dust are mixed in a bucket and applied with a filling knife or spatula.
 Any excess material is then sanded before the finish is applied.
 The only trick here is to mix small amounts of resin and work fast because the resin dries easily.